 In May 2011, the IASB issued IFRS 12 Disclosure of Interests in Other Entities, which is effective for annual periods beginning on or after January 1, 2013, with early adoption permitted.
 If an entity applies this Standard earlier, it need not apply IFRS 10, IFRS 11, IAS 27 (2011) and IAS 28 (2011) at the same time.
 IFRS 12 contains the disclosure requirements for entities that have interests in subsidiaries, joint arrangements (i.e. joint operations or joint ventures), associates and/or unconsolidated structured entities.
 Interests are widely defined as contractual and non-contractual involvement that exposes an entity to variability of returns from the performance of the other entity.
 The required disclosures aim to provide information in order to enable users to evaluate the nature of, and the risks associated with, an entity's interest in other entities, and the effects of those interests on the entity's financial position, financial performance and cash flows.
 The Company intends to adopt IFRS 12 in its financial statements for the annual period beginning on January 1, 2013.
-The Company does not expect IFRS 12 to have a material impact on the financial statements.
+The Company does not expect IFRS 12 to have a material impact on the financial statements because of the nature of the Company's interest in other entities.